OfficeDev/microsoft-teams-apps-company-communicator/Wiki/Taking-it-further.md

 * Allow existing messages as templates for new message creation.

 ## Message metrics
-Export actionable data on message failures, replies, acknowledgments, reactions in detail
+Export actionable data on message replies, acknowledgments, reactions in detail

 ## New message types
 * **Surveys/polls:** Send surveys and polls for employees to gather NPS on new initiatives or gather quick feedback on organization activities.